Frequently Asked Questions

 Can I exercise?

-Each client is evaluated during the first week of treatment by the Mirasol physician, nutritionist, and exercise physiologist.
+Each client is evaluated during the first week of treatment by the Mirasol physician, dietitian, and exercise therapist.
 If you are physically stable and exercise will not compromise your health or recovery process, exercise is encouraged.
 Yoga, stretching, toning, and walking are activities that are included in the exercise program.
-Read more about the importance of healthy exercise.

 How many people are there?
 How old are they?
-Do you have other women (like me) who are anorexic, bulimic,
+Do you have other people (like me) who are anorexic, bulimic,

 or binge eaters?
-Do you take anyone who is obese?
+Do you take clients who are severely overweight?

 Mirasol accepts no more than 10 clients at a time.
 This ensures each person gets enough individual care and support.
 We treat all types of eating disorders, including anorexia, bulimia and binge eating disorder and obesity.
 Before admission, many clients worry that they may not be as thin as other clients or that they may be much heavier.
 This issue is addressed immediately and they rapidly learn that all eating disorders are the same — it is just the behaviors that are different!